sergiotaborda/lense-lang-docs/docs/content/classes.md

 }
 ~~~~

-If we now need to collect all leafs in a tree, tradicionally, we would need to do some recursive algorithm that would decide what to do based on the type of the Node.
+If we now need to collect all leafs in a tree, traditionally, we would need to do some recursive algorithm that would decide what to do based on the type of the Node.
 For example, in java would be:

 ~~~~brush: java
 // java